stefanofa/awesome/TOPICS.md

 *   [shuding/nextra](https://github.com/shuding/nextra) - Simple, powerful and flexible site generation framework with everything you love from Next.js.

 *   [divriots/jampack](https://github.com/divriots/jampack) - Optimizes static websites for best user experience and best Core Web Vitals scores.

-## backend

-*   [get-convex/convex-backend](https://github.com/get-convex/convex-backend) - The Convex open-source backend

-*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
-It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, or any Javascript stack

 ## convex